Protein smoothies and protein shakes can be a great way to help you stay full and fuel you with nutrients.

-An easy way to add protein to your smoothies is by adding a scoop of protein powder, greek yogurt, a plant-based milk, or peanut butter.
+An easy way to get more protein is to add a scoop of protein powder, greek yogurt, plant-based milk, or peanut butter to your smoothie.

 Fruit makes a smoothie taste good, adds fiber and nutrition, but some fruit is loaded with sugar.

-And yes, the argument some use is that it is the natural sugar fructose and they are correct … but it is still sugar and still has 9 calories per gram.
+And yes, it is the natural sugar fructose but it is still sugar and still has 9 calories per gram.

 These natural sweeteners will add 60 calories per tablespoon – calories that you don’t need.

 Pro Tip: Use stevia if you want to add a little more sweetness to your smoothie.

 Poor quality ingredients in protein supplements can include artificial sweeteners, preservatives, and additives that may have negative effects on weight loss efforts and overall health.